High Resolution Seismic Waveform Generation using Denoising Diffusion

 \subsubsection{Accuracy of predicted peak amplitudes}

-For each record in the real waveform dataset, we compute a single GWM synthetic waveform, using the conditioning parameter of the real data (magnitude, hypocentral distance, $V_{S30}$ and faulting type).
-Comparing the PGA and PGV values measured on the GWM synthetics with the real data shows that the GWM predictions are at least as accurate as those from the GMMs and have similar prediction variability (Figure \ref{fig:bias_IM}).
+For each record in the real waveform test dataset, we compute a single GWM synthetic waveform, using the conditioning parameter of the real data (magnitude, hypocentral distance, hypocentral depth, $V_{S30}$, and azimuthal gap).
+We then compare the PGA and PGV values between the real data and the GWM synthetics, and find that the GWM predictions are at least as accurate as those from the GMMs, and that they have similar prediction variability (Figure \ref{fig:bias_IM}).

-Specifically, we compute the logarithm of the ratio between observed and predicted peak amplitudes.
-For the GWM synthetics, the mean of the distribution of this log-ratio (the model bias) is close to zero for both PGA and PGV: the mean model bias across all distances is 0.08 log-units for PGA and 0.07 log-units for PGV.
-This corresponds to an underprediction by 20\% and 17\%, respectively.
-At very short hypocentral distances ($< 20$ km), the GWM tends to underpredict the real data more strongly, by about 45\% (0.088 logarithmic units) for PGA and 24\% (0.094 logarithmic units) for PGV (Figures \ref{fig:bias_IM}a and \ref{fig:bias_IM}b).
+Specifically, we compute the model bias as the logarithm of the ratio between observed and predicted peak amplitudes.
+For the GWM synthetics, the mean of the distribution of this log-ratio is close to zero for both PGA and PGV: the mean model bias across all distances is 0.061 log-units for PGA and 0.066 log-units for PGV.
+This corresponds to an underprediction by 15\% and 16\%, respectively.
+At very short hypocentral distances ($< 30$ km), the GWM underestimates observations by 22\% (0.088 logarithmic units) for PGA and 24\% (0.094 logarithmic units) for PGV (Figures \ref{fig:bias_IM}a and \ref{fig:bias_IM}b).

-In comparison, the GMM by \citeA{boore2014nga} underestimates the real PGA for distances $> 50$ km by 21 $\%$, underestimates for distances 75 - 130 km by 35$\%$, and predicts with minimum bias for $> 130$ km (Figure \ref{fig:bias_IM}c).
-For PGV, this GMM has a low average model bias of only 17 $\%$, except at very short distances, where it is similar to the GWM (Figure \ref{fig:bias_IM}d).
-Similarly, the GMM by \citeA{kanno2006new} underpredicts PGA by an average of 78$\%$ (Figure \ref{fig:bias_IM}e) across all distances and by 151$\%$ for distances $< 20$ km.
-It very accurately predicts PGV (1$\%$ under-prediction across all distances) (Figure \ref{fig:bias_IM}f), except at short distances ($< 20$ km), where the under-prediction amounts to 151\%.
-These comparisons indicate that the peak amplitude predictions is similar to, and sometimes smaller than, that of the GMMs.
+In comparison, the GMM by \citeA{boore2014nga} overestimates the real PGA for distances $< 75$ km by 4.3 $\%$, underestimates for distances 75 - 130 km by 35$\%$, and predicts with minimum bias for $> 130$ km (Figure \ref{fig:bias_IM}c).
+For PGV, this GMM overestimates by 7.5 $\%$ on average (Figure \ref{fig:bias_IM}d).
+The GMM by \citeA{kanno2006new} overestimates PGA by an average of 11$\%$ (Figure \ref{fig:bias_IM}e) across all distances and underestimates by 16$\%$ for distances $< 25$ km.
+It accurately predicts PGV (23$\%$ over-prediction across all distances) (Figure \ref{fig:bias_IM}f), except at short distances ($< 25$ km), where the under-prediction amounts to 31\%.
+These comparisons indicate that the bias in GWM peak amplitude predictions is similar to, and sometimes smaller than, that of the GMMs.
 The average GANO underpredictions amount to $38\%$ for PGA and $65\%$ for PGV for distances $>50$ km, where differences in rupture distance parameterizations should not matter (Figure \ref{fig:bias_gano}, Text S4).